What you need to bring, what to do with your things and the rules of the exam room.

 Arriving for your exam

-You should arrive at your venue 30 minutes before the start time of your examination.
-This will allow time for you to check the location of your seat, which will be displayed on the outside of the venue.
+You should arrive at Goldsmiths with enough time to visit the Cloakroom and then arrive at the examination room at least 20 minutes before the start time.
+This will allow time for you to check the location of your seat, which will be displayed on the outside of the examination room.

 Only bring what is essential for your exam.

-The only items permitted in exam venues are keys, watches, phones, any assistive technology, medication, and water bottles (with labelling removed).
+The only items permitted in exam venues are writing materials (pens/pencils, rubbers etc) and water bottles (with labelling removed).

 Allow plenty of time before your exam to get to the cloakroom and check your items in.

-Your Goldsmiths ID Card must be taken to each exam and be displayed on the desk.
-Invigilators will check your identity.
+Your Goldsmiths ID Card must be taken to each exam and be displayed on the desk for invigilators to check your identity.

 If you have clothing that obscures your face, you must report to the Assessments Team in the Student Centre 15 minutes before the exam.
 A female member of staff will check you against your ID in private.